Ação Libertadora Nacional

 The National Liberation Action (Ação Libertadora Nacional, ALN) was a Marxist-Leninist urban guerrilla group in Brazil that opposed the Brazilian military dictatorship.
 The organization was founded by Carlos Marighella in 1967, following a split in the Brazilian Communist Party.
 It was the main left-wing armed organization in Brazil, standing out for the amount of militants it managed to attract.
 During its active years, the ALN was responsible for several notable acts, including bank robberies to finance guerilla warfare, the 1969 kidnapping of the United States Ambassador to Brazil, and taking other public figures hostage to be exchanged for jailed militants.

 History

 Political context

 After the Brazilian coup d'état in 1964, the instated military dictatorship repressed democratic political manifestation and frustrated the expectations of peaceful social transformation in Brazil, leading to the political radicalization of many left-wing militants.
-In may of that same year, Carlos Marighella was shot and arrested by agents of the Department of Political and Social Order (DOPS) inside a movie theater in Rio de Janeiro.
+In May of that same year, Carlos Marighella was shot and arrested by agents of the Department of Political and Social Order (DOPS) inside a movie theater in Rio de Janeiro.
 By judicial decision, he was freed in the following year and decided to engage in armed resistance against the dictatorship.
-In his journal called The Brazilian Crisis, Marighella analises the national situation through the lens of class conflict and criticizes the peaceful party line of PCB, which at the time supported resistance by means of a general strike.
+In his journal called The Brazilian Crisis, Marighella analyzes the national situation through the lens of class conflict and criticizes the peaceful party line of PCB, which at the time supported resistance by means of a general strike.